 - In March 2020, we spoke out against LGBT persecution and blasphemy laws in Poland, for protecting cultural rights defenders, for the release of those detained under apostasy and blasphemy laws, for the decriminalisation of assisted dying, and for stronger protections for the non-religious in Iran and Iraq.
 In September 2020, we spoke out against the persecution by China of the Uighur people jointly with the British Muslims for Secular Democracy, spoke about the abolition of the death penalty for apostasy in Sudan, and against threats to secularism in Turkey.

 - In March 2021, we called for more action to be taken to uphold freedom of religion or belief in Iran, called upon all member states to recognise the harms the Covid-19 pandemic has caused to non-religious people around the world, called for the immediate release of the President of the Humanist Association of Nigeria, Mubarak Bala, and called upon the Maldivian Government to repeal criminal sanctions imposed for apostasy and blasphemy and release those detained for these crimes.
+In June 2021, we called for Mauritania to repeal its blaphemy and apostasy laws, for action on genocide prevention, and a ban ‘conversion therapy‘.
+We also raised our concerns about the widespread failure to guarantee reproductive and sexual health rights during the pandemic.
+In September 2021, we called on the Government of Somalia to remove blasphemy from its penal code and to repeal the death penalty for apostasy, and for the UN to take greater action to protect the human rights of religious and non-religious minority groups in Afghanistan facing persecution in the wake of the Taliban takeover.

 Let us know if you hear of actions internationally which threaten free speech and the criticism of beliefs, especially those actions by states or institutions such as the UN.